cwcyau/msc_biomedical_data_science/proposal.md

 Higher level required.

-## Context to development
+## Course Overview

-This MSc programme will provide a rapid
+This MSc programme will provide a broad and deep taught introduction into many dimensions of modern biomedical data science.
+This course differs from many existing Masters-level data science courses by focusing on elements which are most important for biomedical applications and linking to relevant biomedical problems throughout based around local research expertise within the institution.

 ## Expected entry requirements